Special Event Street Closure Application

 Per San Francisco Health Code Article 19N, the use of electronic cigarettes (vaping, etc.) is also prohibited.
 Note that these conditions and restrictions apply to the smoking or vaping of any substance.

 The placement of tobacco advertising and promotional displays in publicly visible locations is strictly prohibited by San Francisco Police Code Section 674.
-In addition, the placement of tobacco advertising and promotional displays on property owned or controlled by the City and County is prohibited by San Francisco Administrative Code Section 4.20.
+In addition, the placement of tobacco advertising and promotional displays on property owned or controlled by the City and County - which includes all property covered by an ISCOTT permit - is prohibited by San Francisco Administrative Code Section 4.20.
 Any violation of either of these ordinances during your event could result in the revocation of the street closure permit.

 All events must comply with City zero waste policies.
 The Department of Environment offers periodic online training for people who are or want to conduct events on meeting the City’s waste management goals.
 Larger events will typically hire an “event greener” for waste management.

 The sale and distribution of containers of water is prohibited by San Francisco Environment Code, Chapter 24 at ISCOTT permitted events with more than 100 participants.
 Packaged water is defined as water in a sealed box, bag, can, glass bottle, rigid plastic bottle or other container and having a capacity of one liter or less.
-This condition does not apply to water provided to participants in “Participant Athletic Events” – road races, marathons, etc. – but such events are still barred from selling packaged water to spectators.
+This condition does not apply to water provided to participants in athletic events such as road races, marathons, etc., but such events are still barred from providing packaged water to spectators.

 Temporary Blue Zones

 After ISCOTT approval of a street closure application, the permit applicant must request temporary blue zone(s), as determined by SFMTA Special Events, through the SFMTA Temporary Sign Shop, typically as part of a request for the post of “no parking” areas for the event.
-The costs for the posting of these spaces will be charged.
+The costs for the posting of these spaces will be charged to the event.

 There are limitations on where temporary blue zones can be created.
 Determining the precise location(s) can be done after approval of the special event permit.